For the Sake of a Crown – the Marriage of John of Gaunt and Constance of Castile

 Catherine married Henry III of Castile in September 1388 at the Church if St Antolin, Fuentarrabia, Castile.
 Catherine therefore sat on the throne denied her mother.
 Catherine would have 3 children; 2 daughters, Katherine and Mary, and a son.
 Catherine and Henry’s son, John II, would succeed his father just a few months after his birth, with Catherine having some limited say in the Regency, and custody of her son until he was around 10.
 She died on the 2nd June 1418 and is buried in Toledo, Spain.
 Her great-granddaughter, Catherine of Aragon, would marry Henry VIII of England.

-She died on the 24th March 1394 at Leicester Castle and was buried at Newark Abbey in Leicester, far away from her Castilian homeland.
-Just 2 years later her widower would marry his long-time mistress, Katherine Swynford.
-When he died in 1399, however, John of Gaunt chose to be buried beside his 1st wife, Blanche of Lancaster.
+Constance and John returned to England in 1389.
+Constance of Castile died on the 24th March 1394 at Leicester Castle and was buried at Newark Abbey in Leicester, far away from her Castilian homeland.
+Just two years later her widower would marry his long-time mistress, Katherine Swynford.
+When he died in 1399, however, John of Gaunt chose to be buried beside his first wife, Blanche of Lancaster.

 *